13 Tips for running the most effective team meetings

 10. Make the meetings actionable

-While conducting a meeting, do not let any ambiguity linger on.
-Be clear and precise in your communication, and document key points to eliminate uncertainty.
+While conducting a meeting, be clear and precise in your communication, and document key points to eliminate uncertainty.
 Avoid passing on vague statements, and be specific in your instructions.

 For example – “We will kick off this project by Friday, and John will have the marketing report ready by tomorrow.”